 If you sell your house for sale by owner you will be responsible for pricing your own home.
-That means you will have do your own research on recently sold houses in the area.
+That means you will have to do your own research on recently sold houses in the area.
 Using your research, it will be up to you to decide the price to list your house.

 Stage your house

 Real estate agents often give tips to their clients that can help them sell their home faster.
-They might advise a seller to re-paint, remove furniture that’s bulky, or complete a much needed repair.
+They might advise a seller to re-paint, remove furniture that’s bulky, or complete a much-needed repair.
 When you stage your home yourself, you will have to rely on your own expertise when it comes to preparing your house for sale.

 Listing your home on MLS

 MLS stands for Multiple Listing Service.
 Usually, listing your house on this service enables other real estate agents to see your house for sale.
 But, it also usually requires a real estate agent’s license to list.
 So, when you have a real estate agent, it will be their responsibility to list your home on MLS.

 If you are selling your home for sale by owner, it’s up to you to ensure your home gets listed on MLS.
 To do this, you will likely have to pay a fee to a service that will allow you to list it for you.
 If you do this, try to ensure you are only paying a one-time fee to list. rather than a percentage of the sale of your home if it sells.

 Listing your home on Zillow

 Listing your home on Zillow is a bit more straightforward than listing it on the MLS, and the best news is that it’s free.
 If you’re selling your home for sale by owner, you can always start with a free Zillow listing and see if you get any traction before moving on to listing it on the MLS.